Stalking

-Stalking is unwanted and/or repeated surveillance by an individual or group toward another person.
-Stalking behaviors are interrelated to harassment and intimidation and may include following the victim in person or monitoring them.
+Stalking is unwanted and/or repeated surveillance or contact by an individual or group toward another person.
+Stalking behaviors are interrelated to harassment and intimidation and may include following the victim in person and/or monitoring them.
 The term stalking is used with some differing definitions in psychiatry and psychology, as well as in some legal jurisdictions as a term for a criminal offense.

-According to a 2002 report by the U.S. National Center for Victims of Crime, "virtually any unwanted contact between two people that directly or indirectly communicates a threat or places the victim in fear can be considered stalking", although in practice the legal standard is usually somewhat stricter.
+Although interrelated, stalking is distinct from harassment, as it involves repeated behaviours and contact.
+Some scholars have suggested that the moral wrong of stalking is not well defined and propose that stalking is an attempt to force a personal connection and relationship on a victim.
+According to a 2002 report by the U.S. National Center for Victims of Crime, "virtually any unwanted contact between two people that directly or indirectly communicates a threat or places the victim in fear can be considered stalking", although the rights afforded to victims may vary depending on jurisdiction.